 How to Do a Timed Natural Release

-- Once pressure cooking has completed, the Instant Pot will chime and will begin counting up the minutes (if in Keep Warm mode).
+- Once pressure cooking has been completed, the Instant Pot will chime and begin counting the minutes (if in Keep Warm mode).

 - Allow 10 or 15 minutes to pass (or whatever amount of time you can afford).

-- Release the remaining pressure as detailed in the quick release section.
+- Release the remaining pressure from your Instant Pot as detailed in the quick release section.

 What is Quick Release in Bursts